7 Major Iron Rich Fruits You Should Totally Know

 Vitamin C or ascorbic acid enhances the absorption of non-heme iron by preventing the formation of insoluble iron compounds.

-Studies have proven that vitamin C not only improves iron absorption but also, increase cellular iron uptake.
+Studies have proven that vitamin C not only improves iron absorption but also, increases cellular iron uptake.

-Moreover, the vitamin helps in reduction of ferric form of iron to ferrous, which is readily absorbed by the body.
+Moreover, the vitamin helps in the reduction of a ferric form of iron to ferrous, which is readily absorbed by the body.